jacobcons/personal-site/content/blog/first-post.md

 tags = []
 +++

-I recently finished building the backend for [Emote](https://github.com/jacobcons/Emote), which is a social network site where you can only post/comment using exclusively emojis.
+I recently finished building the backend for <a href="https://github.com/jacobcons/Emote" target="_blank">Emote</a>, which is a social network site where you can only post/comment using exclusively emojis.
 I fancied writing up some of my thoughts on the different decisions/tradeoffs I made along the way.